 Online Associate Degree in Business (AS)

-One great way to launch a career in business is with an online associate business degree.
-Most community colleges offer a variety of majors that focus on business.
-Popular choices include, but aren't limited to, marketing, management, and accounting.
-For those who are undecided, but who have strong math skills, accounting may be the best choice.
-This is because businesses often run on spreadsheets.
-Furthermore, a two-year accounting degree can help students find work in bookkeeping, which is a skill that businesses always need.
+A great way to launch a business career is with an online associate business degree.
+Many community colleges offer majors like marketing, management, and accounting.
+For those undecided but strong in math, accounting is a solid choice, as businesses rely heavily on spreadsheets.
+A two-year accounting degree can also lead to bookkeeping roles, a skill in constant demand.

 An online associate business degree is also helpful from an even more practical standpoint: finances.
 Community colleges charge far less for credit hours, so students can complete their first two years of college for a discount.
 Since community colleges also require that students complete the core college curriculum as part of an associate business degree, students are also prepared to go on to complete their bachelor's business degree, if they choose.